 In most settings, serious talk of one’s mortality would be a conversation stopper.
 At a CFD Death Café small groups of people sit together, eating cake and taking tea or coffee, and engage in casual conversation on the subject of dying and death.
 They speak of their own experiences, their fears, their wishes.
 They voice concerns and ask questions.
 They get comfortable with terms regarding the end of life.
 They speak of that which is discouraged in most situations—our very certain mortality.

 In hosting CFD Death Cafés in the Hudson Valley, CFD hopes to build a community of caring and concern, one supportive of a Home for the Dying.
 CFD Death Cafés are held in restaurants, libraries, community centers, and houses of worship throughout Ulster and Dutchess Counties.
-Discussions have included information about green burial and other funeral options, religious traditions and spiritual beliefs about dying, do-not-resuscitate and advanced care directives—any aspect of one’s final scene in the play of life might be brought to the table.
+Discussions have included information about green burial and other funeral options, religious traditions and spiritual beliefs about dying, do-not-resuscitate and advance care directives—any aspect of one’s final scene in the play of life might be brought to the table.
 No one gets to proselytize or sell their own point of view.
 Everyone gets a chance to speak out.
 Life and death are celebrated—and cake is always served.

 The CFD Death Café starts with a short presentation on topics related to end-of-life.

 Recent topics include: